 Treatment for haemangioblastoma usually involves surgery to remove the tumour and gamma knife radiation.
-Surgery may be a two stage process, first to cut the blood flow to the tumour by severing associated blodd vessels and then removing the tumour.
+Surgery may be a two stage process, first to cut the blood flow to the tumour by severing associated blood vessels and then removing the tumour.
 A recent study has shown that the ability to stop blood flow to these tumours has a lot to do with how successful the outcomes of the surgery will be.

 Due to the recurrence of haemangioblastomas associated with the Hippel-Lindau condition, chemotherapy may also be considered along with the treatment methods already mentioned.

-You can also join our active online community on Facebook - find out more about our groups.
+You can also join our active online community.